Answer the following truthfully with yourself.

 5 tips on how to turn off negative self-sabotaging effects of "if only' thinking and break the cycle":

 The sooner you recognize that “if only thinking” will not help you get what you want any faster and that this form of delusional thinking is not really you.
-The quicker you make this realization the quicker you will become a much happier, fulfilled, peaceful and a more mindful person.
+The quicker you make this realization, the faster you will become a much happier, fulfilled, peaceful and a more mindful person.
 Live in the moment and don’t become trapped in your past or unrealistically reaching aimlessly in the future.